afzalwasfi/work-demo/README.md

 # work-demo
-This is a demo for GIT &amp; GITHUB
+This is a demo for GIT &amp; GITHUB.